VirusTotal/vt-use-cases/API v2-v3 Migration Guide.md

 ### Submit file (larger than 32MB) <a name="set1.2"></a>

-Submitting files larger than 32 MB requires 2 steps:
+Submitting files larger than 32 MB invloves 2 steps:
-- Request a specific upload URL - v3 endpoint: /files/upload_url
+- Request a specific upload URL using the v3 endpoint: /files/upload_url
-- Send the POST request to the new URL - v3 endpoint: /files
+- Send the POST request to the new URL using the v3 endpoint: /files

-When a file is uploaded, it is automatically analyzed without the user asking for it.

-This example shows how to submit files larger than 32 MB in 2 steps.
-File’s path is required and as a result the status of the POST request is printed out.
+Once the file is uploaded, it is automatically analyzed without any user input required.
+The following example demonstrates how to submit files larger than 32 MB in two steps, with the file path specified and the status of the POST request printed out.

 ❗Please note that if the file is larger than 200 MB you might experience issues.
 If the sample is a compressed file, try to upload the individual files instead.